Today is the best day to market anything because of all the tech available to us.

 7. What’s pricing like with these two products?

-GetResponse is geared towards everyone from freelancers and small businesses to Enterprise companies, which is reflected in our pricing.
+GetResponse is geared towards everyone from freelancers and small businesses to Enterprise companies, which is reflected in the pricing.

-The price of using GetResponse depends on how many subscribers you have on your list, but if you want to use the marketing suite, Facebook Ads creator, and autoresponders, the Basic Plan has you covered for $15/month/user.
+The price of using GetResponse depends on how many subscribers you have on your list.
+For example, if you want to start with up to 500 contacts, the Free account would probably be the one for you.
+But, if you want to use the email marketing suite, landing pages, and autoresponders, the Email Marketing plan has you covered for $15/month/user.

-If you need to use more in-depth features like GetResponse’s sales funnels, webinars, and automation builder, the Plus plan is priced at $49/month/user.
+If you need to use more in-depth features like GetResponse’s marketing automation, advanced segmentation, contact scoring, webinars, and sales funnels the Marketing Automation plan is priced at $49/month.

-The best part is if you do like GetResponse, we will give you a discount for signing up for at least a year.
+The best part is if you do like GetResponse, there’s a discount for signing up for at least a year.
 Buying a 1-year plan will get you an 18% discount, and you’ll get 30% off if you sign up to a 2-year plan.

 ClickFunnels only has three pricing options: ClickFunnels, ClickFunnels Platinum, or the TwoCommaClubX.